adtzlr/felupe/docs/index.rst

 A :class:`step <felupe.Step>` generates the consecutive substep-movements of a given :class:`boundary <felupe.Boundary>` condition.
 The :class:`step <felupe.Step>` is further added to a list of steps of a :class:`job <felupe.Job>` 👩‍💻 (here, a :class:`characteristic curve <felupe.CharacteristicCurve>` 📈 job is used).
 During :meth:`evaluation <felupe.Job.evaluate>` ⏳, each substep of each :class:`step <felupe.Step>` is solved by an iterative :func:`Newton-Rhapson <felupe.newtonrhapson>` procedure ⚖️.
 The :func:`solution <felupe.tools.NewtonResult>` is exported after each completed substep as a time-series ⌚ XDMF file.
 Finally, the result of the last completed substep is plotted.

+Slightly modified code-blocks are provided for different kind of analyses and element formulations.

 .. tab:: 3D

    .. tab:: Hexahedron